elbenvenutti/elbenvenutti-hugo/content/post/build-this-site.md

 Most content was static (hardly ever changed) and then some custom modules.
 Not exactly what a CMS should be used for.

+Then I learnt about Ruby on Rails, and found an amazing framework for developing web apps.
+I coded a few static pages and I was in the opposite situation.

-So I didn't want to use Wordpress, Drupal or any other CMS for building this site.
+So I didn't want to use Wordpress, Drupal or any other CMS for building this simple site, and I have been reading about _static site generators_ and the concept sounded really interesting.
-I am an advocate of using *the simplest thing that does the job*, and it's time to practice what I preach.
+I am an advocate of using *the right tool for the job*, and it's time to practice what I preach.

 I googled a bit about the subject, found [many alternatives](https://www.staticgen.com/) and chose [Hugo](http://gohugo.io).
 Why?
 Easy to install, well documented, can be an excuse for learning go and _does what it says on the tin_.